neroist/sitelen-pona-ucsur-guide/README.md

 If you are unsure of which font to pick, I would recommend nasin nanpa.

 Once you have installed any of these fonts you are done, in many applications sitelen pona should render correctly, with the exception of websites, as they do not fall back to sitelen pona.
 This is an issue, because some applications are actually websites, with a notable example being Discord.

+## Render sitelen pona in web browsers

+### Firefox (Desktop)

+The list of fonts Firefox uses for font fallback does not include sitelen pona fonts by default.
+This can be changed in the config.

+1. Type `about:config` into your address bar
+2. If you see a warning, click "Accept the Risk and Continue"
+3. Find the following four settings:
+    1. `font.name-list.cursive.x-western`
+    2. `font.name-list.monospace.x-western`
+    3. `font.name-list.sans-serif.x-western`
+    4. `font.name-list.serif.x-western`
+4. Add the name of the sitelen pona font you installed at the end of each
+    1. Example: `font.name-list.serif.x-western` = `Times New Roman, sitelen sewi kiwen mono juniko`

-## Discord
+## Render sitelen pona in Discord

 Because internally the Discord application relies on Electron, it does not fall back to the font you installed when sitelen pona glyphs are present, instead displaying these frustrating little squares.
 To fix this, one option is to install a fake *Helvetica Neue* font, which will allow sitelen pona to render wherever Helvetica Neue is used, which includes Discord!